phatjmo/terraform_code_test/README.md

 * Provide input variables for flexible implementation with defaults that permit minimal configuration and allows for dependency inversion on key networking infrastructure such as preferred VPC.

 ## Examples
-An example has been provided that imports the module and tests both SSH and S3 access using remote-exec
+An [example](./examples/ImportAndTestConnection/README.md) has been provided that imports the module and tests both SSH and S3 access using remote-exec.

+#### ImportAndTestConnection: `./examples/ImportAndTestConnection`

 ```hcl
 module "InstanceWithBucket" {